-- An Order is removed from this list when it was removed by the automatic clean up tool as configured for Device databases or when its total number of ordered copies changed to 0 (see the note below).
+- An Order is Done when all ordered quantities are produced by one or multiple Kongsberg cutting tables, on one or multiple sheets.
+When later, extra one-ups enter the gang run queue that use that same Order ID, the state changes from ⊆ (Done) back to ≡ (Partially Done). - An Order is removed from this list when it was removed by the automatic clean up tool as configured for Device databases or when its total number of ordered copies changed to 0 (see the note below).